yktoo/yktoo.com/content/blog/posts/0685/index.en.md

 It's Friday!
 A pandemic is definitely no reason for missing out on the good music!

-This seventeenth edition of {{< a "/series/music" "Musicellaneous" >}} presents a mysterious and obscure band I bet you never heard of.
+This seventeenth edition of [Musicellaneous](/series/music) presents a mysterious and obscure band I bet you never heard of.

 It's the jazz-funk-fusion project **Electric Outlet** from Germany.